mukulmantosh/mukulmantosh/README.md

 ![background-cover](./misc/background.png)

-I am someone who loves to learn and is deeply passionate about technology.
-I consider myself a software engineering enthusiast and also take keen interest in content creation.
-At the moment, I am utilizing the [speedforce] to acquire fresh knowledge and skills.
+I am an individual who thrives on learning and holds a profound passion for technology.
+I see myself as an aficionado of software engineering and am also highly interested in content creation.
+Presently, I am employing the [speedforce] to absorb novel insights and competencies.